- Pain relief from toothache, abscesses and dry socket

-Having pulpitis, or inflamed dental pulp tissue, can make your teeth very painful.
-Fortunately, it’s not too difficult to treat and reverse pulpitis, especially if it’s caught early.
-If you have been diagnosed with pulpitis or you’re worried you might have it, this guide will help you understand more about the condition.
+Having pulpitis, or inflamed dental pulp tissue can make your teeth very painful.
+Fortunately, it's not too difficult to treat and reverse pulpitis, especially if it's caught early.
+If you have been diagnosed with pulpitis or you're worried you might have it, this guide will help you understand more about this oral health condition.

 Perhaps you're confused about the different terms you've heard?
 Like chronic and acute pulpitis.
 And what is the difference between irreversible pulpitis and reversible pulpitis?